The Eight Thoughts of a Great Person

 Instead of clinging to a confected thing,

-May we choose to love what's happening.
+May we choose to love this happening.

 Let's leave behind conditioning,

-And love to allow what's happening.
+And simply allow this happening.

 Enough of clingy quibbling,